Cancer Treatment

 Thermal ablation

 One of the newer techniques for liver cancer treatments, is being used by interventional oncologists for cancer treatment in Illinois and elsewhere to destroy cancer deposits deep in the body without invasive surgery.
 A thin needle is placed into a tumor using ultrasound guidance.
-Using either freezing technology, microwave energy, or radiofrequency energy, the
+Using either freezing technology, microwave energy, or radiofrequency energy, the tumor is destroyed.
+This technique is used for relatively small tumors in certain organs.
+We use these methods to treat tumors of the liver, kidney, spine and lung, most commonly.

 (Left) RFA probe entering a liver tumor.
 (Center) Energy-emitting tines emerge from the probe, inside the tumor.
 (Right) 3d Heat energy killing the tumor.

-Cryotherapy for Cancer Treatment
+Cryotherapy for cancer Cryotherapy

 Is used to freeze tumors, using imaging guidance.
 It is another effective local treatment of tumors that have not spread yet.
 Using image guidance, a tumor deep within the body is identified, localized in 3 dimesions with CT scanning or ultrasound, then small needles are placed painlessly through the skin (using local anesthesia and sedation) into the tumor.
 Liquid Argon gas is run through the needles, creating an iceball, freezing and killing the tumor, without invasive surgery.